LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-11-19-gpu-passthrough-boot.md

 lrwx------ 1 root root  64 Dec  8 20:11 165 -> /dev/vfio/devices/vfio6
 ```

+!!! note

+    Getting Kata to successfully use the IOMMUFD backend requires a patch that is not merged upstream: https://github.com/kata-containers/kata-containers/pull/12173

 ## Parting Thoughts

 This post didn't have an exact agenda other than to prove to the world that Kata can in fact boot in 2 minutes given proper environmental configuration.
 If you didn't read anything else from this post, the key takeaways are: